Propane to Natural Gas Conversion Wake Forest, NC

-Water Heater conversion
+Water Heater Conversion

 Like furnaces, water heaters are often a candidate for natural gas conversion.
-While some water heaters can’t be converted due to their water tank specifications, instant hot water systems are much more likely to be convertible.
+While some water heaters can’t be converted due to tank specifications, instant hot water systems are much more likely to be convertible.

 Can I Get Natural Gas at My House?

 To find out if your home can receive natural gas, go to North Carolina's Utility Commissions and check out their providers.
-You can also call your local gas services company and ask if there is natural gas in your area.
+You can also call your local gas services company and ask if there is natural gas in your area

-Cost to Run a Gas Line?
+What Does it Cost to Run a Gas Line?

 It varies.
-Do you need to connect to the manifold that runs underground or does your home already have natural gas and you just need a new line or extension?
+Do you need to connect to the manifold that runs underground?
+Or does your home already have natural gas and you just need a new line or extension?
 When broken down, the price looks like this:

 - New gas line installation costs $0 - $2,000 with an average of $980.
 This MUST be done by the gas company.
-Many times the hookup can be free if there is a pre-existing relationship with the community and gas company or if the distance from the line to your home is short.
+Many times the hookup can be free if there is a pre-existing relationship with the community and gas company, or if the distance from the line to your home is short.
 However, without a hookup to the manifold, your home can’t run on natural gas.

-- With a home connected to natural gas, the cost to run a line extension is $256-$792 while the cost to add a new gas line from the meter is $500 - $2,000+.
+- With a home connected to natural gas, the cost to run a line extension is $360-$740, while the cost to add a new gas line from the meter is $500 - $2,000+.
 Gas line extensions are often done to add additional appliances.
 Adding a line to the gas meter allows you to increase the gas supply to the home.
 This may be necessary if you are adding multiple gas appliances or systems.